hassan-299/koi-viva-voice/README.md

-# Koi Viva Voice
+# Koi Viva Voce

-Koi Viva Voice is a powerful quiz management tool designed to streamline learning and assessment in educational institutions.
-Whether you're an educator or student, Koi Viva Voice offers an intuitive platform to create, manage, and evaluate quizzes that foster interactive learning experiences.
+Koi Viva Voce is a powerful quiz management tool designed to streamline learning and assessment in educational institutions.
+Whether you're an educator or student, Koi Viva Voce offers an intuitive platform to create, manage, and evaluate quizzes that foster interactive learning experiences.

 ## Prerequisites